 This expression can be reached by using a SLD description like a step function as depicted in Fig.\ref{fig:SLDSphere}.
 As a sphere is already spherically symmetric this can be directly put into the Fourier transform

-Here Eq.\ref{eq:scalarProduct} used the identity of $\vec{Q}\vec{r}=Qr\cos\theta$ with theta being the enclosed angle and in Eq.\,\ref{eq:substitute} $\cos \theta$ was replaced by $u$.
+Here Eq.~\ref{eq:scalarProduct} used the identity $\vec{Q}\cdot\vec{r}=Qr\cos\theta$ with $\theta$ being the enclosed angle and in Eq.~\ref{eq:substitute} $\cos \theta$ was replaced by $u$.
 In addition, spherical symmetry was exploited for the integration over the solid angle.
-The factor $\left(2\pi\right)^3$ is to correct for scaling differences during the Fourier transform.

-This corresponds exactly to the squared term in Eq.\ref{eq:SphereForm} which is nothing else than the squared amplitude that we calculated here.
-As this is only the scattering for a single, isolated sphere, the number density needs to be included to reflect the absolute scattered intensity.
-In case of neutron scattering this is the case for most of the instruments.
-X-ray instruments are often not calibrated to absolute scattering intensities and therefore need an arbitrary scaling factor.
+This corresponds exactly to the squared term in Eq.~\ref{eq:SphereForm}, which is nothing else than the squared form factor amplitude calculated here.
+As this is only the scattering for a single isolated sphere, the number density needs to be included to reflect the absolute scattered intensity.
+In case of neutron scattering this is the case for most instruments.
+X-ray instruments are often not calibrated to absolute scattering intensities and therefore require an arbitrary scaling factor.
 Similar approaches can be used for other analytic representations of form factors.